Knowledge base

 7. Click on Unlink the domain:

-8. Confirm the detachment by checking if you want to delete the associated DNS records during the detachment operation.
+8. Confirm the detachment by verifying if you want to delete the associated DNS records during the detachment operation.

 That's it, the Mail Service now responds to a new domain name.